homermultitext/dashboards/README.md

 ## Available dashboards

-1. `alpha-search`:  simple alphabetic search of Greek texts in the HMT archive.
+1. `alpha-search/alpha-search.jl`:  simple alphabetic search of Greek texts in the HMT archive.
 Filter by manuscript and/or text.
+2. `codices/codex-browser.jl`: visual browser of photographed and documented codices in the HMT archive.

 ## Prequisites